electricimp/impTest/README.md

 ### New Project Configuration

 A file is used to configure tests execution.
 Configuration file can be generated with command *imptest init*.
-The command can also be used to update existing configuration.
+This command can also be used to update existing configuration.

 ```
 imptest init [options]